Organwolf/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day x: March y, 2020

+**Today's Progress**: Added a navbar to the site, used styled components to add color and a hover effect to the navbar, learnt more about the difference between [named export and default export in ES6](https://medium.com/@etherealm/named-export-vs-default-export-in-es6-affb483a0910).

+**Thoughts**: Html and JSX doesn't feel as unfamiliar any more.
+Reading documentation also seems to be more manageable.
+Once I've refactored the entire page to work with react-bootstrap and styled components I'll upload pictures.

+**Experimented with:** git reflog and hard reseting to the previouse commit.
+Without knowing what would happen I tryed to pull down a branch I'd created on another computer.
+This lead to a local merge with the current branch I was on.
+Always nice when you manage to solve stuff like this.

+**Link(s) to work**: [Todo w navbar](https://github.com/Organwolf/ReactJS/tree/a1a3da343d1038179a1e61b9ad24599137980114)

 ### Day 9: March 11, 2020

 **Today's Progress**: Added react-bootstrap to my app.
 I also threw in styled-components and some components from react-router-dom.